OZI-Project/docs/api/quick-start.rst

 You should decide the license terms you want to distribute your project with [*]_ A good place to start is `choosealicense.com <https://choosealicense.com/>`_.
 Once you have decided on a license you should choose a Classifier matching that license.
+By default ``ozi-new project`` will warn you if you have chosen an ambiguous classifier per PEP-639 and prompt you to disambiguate with a ``--license-expression`` argument.
+This argument must be
+`SPDX license expression syntax <https://spdx.github.io/spdx-spec/v2.2.2/SPDX-license-expressions/>`_ You should also provide a valid email.
+Deliverability checking is turned off by default but can be turned on with the ``--verify-email`` flag.

 .. card:: :octicon:`terminal;2em;sd-text-info`

    Using the terminal emulator of your choice...
    ^^^

-   You can see the available License Classifiers with:

    .. code-block:: sh
+      :caption: List the available License Classifiers with:

       ozi-new --list license

-   By default ``ozi-new project`` will warn you if you have chosen an ambiguous classifier per PEP-639 and prompt you to disambiguate with a ``--license-expression`` argument.
-   This argument must be
-   `SPDX license expression syntax <https://spdx.github.io/spdx-spec/v2.2.2/SPDX-license-expressions/>`_

-   You can list the SPDX Short-ID that a license expression is composed of with:

    .. code-block:: sh
+      :caption: List the SPDX Short-ID's that a license expression is composed of with:

       ozi-new --list license-expression

-   You should also provide a valid email.
-Deliverability checking is turned off by default but can be turned on with the ``--verify-email`` flag.

-   Create a project in a TARGET directory(must be empty) with:

    .. code-block:: sh
+      :caption: Create a project in a TARGET directory(must be empty) with:

       ozi-new project \
       --name=PROJECT_NAME \